cazyw/shakespeare-quotes/README.md

 * The quote itself [required]
 * Tags / keywords [required]

+At the moment there's not a lot of deep validation (e.g. checking whether the work/act/scene is correct).
 In future, each quote may be linked to the user posting the quote.

 For online storage, I went with `mLab` as it can be added as an add-on to Heroku, has a free tier and is a cloud Database-as-a-Service for MongoDB.
 It uses AWS cloud storage.
 Although the free 'sandbox' database should not be used in production, as this is a personal project, I'm using this less-reliable option.
 The `config` file selects the correct database (online, local, test) depending on the `NODE_ENV` setting.